cwinpy/cwinpy/docs/pe/pe.rst

 .. literalinclude:: data/example1_prior.txt

 Here we have set the prior on :math:`h_0` to be uniform between 0 and 10\ :sup:`-22`, where in this case the maximum has been chosen to be large compared to the expected signal strength.
-The combination of the :math:`\iota` and :math:`\psi` parameters has been chosen to be uniform over a sphere, which means using a uniform prior over :math:`\psi` between 0 and :math:`\pi/2` (there is a degeneracy meaning this doesn't have to cover the full range between 0 and :math:`2\pi` [1]_ [3]_), and a sine distribution prior on :math:`\iota` (equivalently one could use a uniform prior on a :math:`\cos{\iota}` parameter between -1 and 1.)
-The :math:`\phi_0` parameter is the rotational phase, so only needs to span 0 to :math:`\pi` to cover the full phase of the equivalent gravitational-wave phase parameter in the case where the source is emitting at twice the rotational frequency.
+The combination of the :math:`\iota` and :math:`\psi` parameters has been chosen to be uniform over a sphere, which means using a uniform prior over :math:`\psi` between 0 and :math:`\pi/2` (there is a degeneracy meaning this doesn't have to cover the full range between 0 and :math:`2\pi` [1]_ [3]_), and a sine distribution prior on :math:`\iota` (equivalently one could use a uniform prior on a :math:`\cos{\iota}` parameter between -1 and 1).
+The :math:`\phi_0` parameter is the initial rotational phase at a given epoch, so only needs to span 0 to :math:`\pi` to cover the full phase of the equivalent gravitational-wave phase parameter in the case where the source is emitting at twice the rotational frequency.

 With the data at hand, and the priors defined, the analysis can now be run.
-It is recommended to run by setting up a configuration file, although as mentioned equivalent command line arguments can be passed to ``cwinpy_pe`` (or a combination of a configuration file and command line arguments may be useful if defining some fixed setting for many analyses in the file, but making minor changes for individual cases on the command line.)
+It is recommended to run by setting up a configuration file, although as mentioned equivalent command line arguments can be passed to ``cwinpy_pe`` (or a combination of a configuration file and command line arguments may be useful if defining some fixed setting for many analyses in the file, but making minor changes for individual cases on the command line).
 A configuration file for this example is shown below, with comments describing the parameters given inline:

 .. literalinclude:: data/example1_config.ini